Paul McGann: Doctor Who

-McGann gave permission for his likeness to be used on the covers of the BBC's Eighth Doctor novel and he has reprised the role of the Eighth Doctor in an extensive series of audio plays by Big Finish Productions.
+McGann gave permission for his likeness to be used on the covers of the BBC's Eighth Doctor novels and he has reprised the role of the Eighth Doctor 244 times (as of 2026) in an extensive series of audio plays by Big Finish Productions.
 A number of these plays have also been broadcast on BBC Radio 7 (later BBC Radio 4 Extra).

+McGann continues to play the Eighth Doctor on audio.
+McGann's first Big Finish audio play appearance was in 2001 in the story Storm Warning.
+It was through the Big Finish audio plays that McGann's Doctor faced many classic Doctor Who villains like the Daleks (in various different audio plays, the first of which being The Time of the Daleks) and the Cybermen (first encountered by the Eighth Doctor on audio in Sword of Orion).

+Five Eighth Doctor dramas were broadcast in BBC 7's The 7th Dimension slot between August 2005 and January 2006.
+They were in release order, starting with Storm Warning, although Minuet in Hell was judged unsuitable for the timeslot, and skipped.
+Two more Eighth Doctor audios, Shada and The Chimes of Midnight, were broadcast in December 2005 and January 2006.
+All six of these stories were rebroadcast on BBC7 beginning in July 2006.
+In 2007 and 2008, a series of audio plays starring McGann as the Eighth Doctor and Sheridan Smith as companion Lucie Miller was broadcast on BBC7.

 After months of speculation, on 14 November 2013, which was coincidentally McGann's birthday, as part of the show's 50th Anniversary celebrations, McGann finally reprised his role as the Eighth Doctor, in the mini-episode "The Night of the Doctor".
-In this appearance, his incarnation of the Doctor regenerates, 17 years after his first television appearance, into a previously unknown Doctor played by John Hurt.
-Additionally, McGann briefly appeared in the anniversary comedy homage The Five(ish) Doctors Reboot.
+In this appearance, his incarnation of the Doctor regenerates, 17 years after his first television appearance, into the War Doctor played by John Hurt.
+Additionally, McGann briefly appeared as a fictionalised version of himself in the comedy short film The Five(ish) Doctors Reboot, produced to commemorate Doctor Who's 50th anniversary.

 He made his first appearance on the main television series in a cameo in the 2022 special "The Power of the Doctor", alongside other past Doctors.
 He also featured in the documentary film Doctor Who Am I, supporting TV movie director Matthew Jacobs' embrace of the Doctor Who fandom and its conventions.